 - Each school also has a deadline.
 Your school’s financial aid office can give you this date as well.

-“I talk to families that are in repayment now, and all they applied for at the time were private student loans that came with variable high interest rates,” Poplicean says.
-“They thought they wouldn’t qualify for any type of financial aid, but they may have qualified for low-cost federal student loans.”
+“I talk to families that are in repayment now, and all they applied for at the time were private student loans that came with variable high interest rates,” Poplicean said.
+“They thought they wouldn’t qualify for any type of financial aid.
+But they may have qualified for low-cost federal student loans.”

-Students should exhaust all federal loans before looking at private student loans, she advises.
+Students should exhaust all federal loans before looking at private student loans, she advised.
 That’s because federal student loans often come with additional repayment options, including income-based or graduated repayment plans.

 Poplicean would love to dispel the myth that filling out the FAFSA is a nightmare.